kelzenberg/master-project/README.md

 > The repository consistently holds two branches, `main` and `dev`.
 > Other branches are focused, purpose-driven and short-lived.
-> We do run some code via Git hooks before you can commit on any branch though.
+> We do run some code via Git hooks before you can commit on any branch to check and maintain code standards and quality.

 ### [`main` Branch](https://github.com/kelzenberg/master-project/tree/main)

 **Considered as the "release" branch**
-From here, every commit will undergo our continuous integration steps and ultimately be continuously deployed into the FHI production system.
-Commits on this branch need to be approved via Pull Request by minimum one other team member and the branch keeps a linear Git history.
+From here, every commit will ultimately be deployed into the FHI production systems.
+Commits on this branch need to be approved via Pull Request by a minimum of one other team member.
+The branch requires a linear Git history.

 ### [`dev` Branch](https://github.com/kelzenberg/master-project/tree/dev)